wcfrobert/wthisj/README.md

 **Distance From Shear Section Centroid ($c$)**

-The parameter c is the distance from the neutral axis of the shear section to any fiber in the parameter.
-We usually only care about the fiber furthest away where the shear stress will be highest.
+The parameter c is the orthogonal distance from the neutral axis to any fiber in the perimeter.
+There are two important nuances worth highlighting here:

+* **Consider Signs**: Unbalanced moment is not always symmetrical, where the both positive and negative unbalanced moments are possible.
+In other words, the shear stresses due to $M_u$ is NOT always additive to the shear stress due to $V_u$.
+Therefore, the fiber furthest away from the neutral axis is NOT necessarily the governing fiber.
-The neutral axis is located at the shear section centroid, NOT the column centroid.
-It is important to note that the shear section centroid does NOT always coincide with the column centroid (e.g. edge and corner columns).
-We will discuss this offset in more detail in section 3.0.
+* **Shear Section Centroid**: The neutral axis is located at the shear section centroid, NOT the column centroid.
+This distinction is important because the shear section centroid does NOT always coincide with the column centroid.
+We will discuss this ramification of this offset in more detail in section 3.0.

 <p align="center"><img src="./doc/theory8.png" width="60%"></p>